arunpraba/reactjs.org/src/content/reference/react/useEffect.md

 }
 ```

-**Effect Events are not reactive and must always be omitted from dependencies of your Effect.** This is what lets you put non-reactive code (where you can read the latest value of some props and state) inside of them.
+**Effect Events are not reactive and must always be omitted from dependencies of your Effect.** This is what enables you put non-reactive code (where you can read the latest value of some props and state) inside of them.
 By reading `shoppingCart` inside of `onVisit`, you ensure that `shoppingCart` won't re-run your Effect.

 [Read more about how Effect Events let you separate reactive and non-reactive code.](/learn/separating-events-from-effects#reading-latest-props-and-state-with-effect-events)